YuliaGrinenko/SQL-Database-Design-and-Analysis/README.md

 # SQL-Database-Design-and-Analysis

-# 🛒 Project 1: Corner Shop Database Design with SQL
+# Corner Shop Database Design with SQL

-## 📖 Project Overview
+## Project Overview

 This project was completed as part of a Level 3 Data Technician Skills Bootcamp.